DeanHazineh/DFlat-tensorflow/readme.md

 pip install -r requirements.txt
 ```
 ## (b) install and run DFlat in Google collab:
 DFlat can be easily installed in used in the cloud on Google Collab.
-This is ideal for Mac os users as tensorflow_gpu is not supported by mac.
+This is ideal for mac os users as tensorflow_gpu is not supported by mac.
 Google collab notebooks for the two current examples can be accessed at the links:
  - <a href="https://colab.research.google.com/drive/1CVZnfwPmyd6V2qdYSXI5vShGgJecMENX?usp=sharing" target="_blank">achromatic_metalens_rcwa.py</a>